 What you see on the Civic Centre Backyard Nature Walk changes through the seasons.
 We encourage you to visit regularly and notice the seasonal changes.
 When do the Illawarra Flame Trees and Blue-flax Lilies flower?
 What time of year can you observe native blue-banded bees flying about, or fungi in the garden beds?
 When can you hear Peron’s Tree Frogs calling, or Channel-billed Cuckoos flying overhead?

 There are three access points to the Civic Centre Backyard Nature Walk.
 The main access point is down the stairs or ramp (wheelchair, pram and walker friendly) from the undercover parking accessible from Cygnet Avenue.
 The main path for the walk is a fully accessible, being a wide flat concrete path.
-Branching off from the main path are smaller paths through the garden beds with areas to explore and pockets of lawn with natural seating.
+Branching off from the main path are smaller paths through the garden beds with areas to explore.

 Croak, croak!
 This interactive frog call wheel allows users to select calls from eight local frogs, and turn the wheel to hear a recording of their call.
 Each species of frogs has its own unique call.